 Since we already know the materials used in the process of making a disc, it is now time to familiarize the process of injection molding.
 To make you fully understand the process, I will make it as simple as possible to the readers.

-But before the actual process, it is important to note that the manufacturer first needs to come up and design a disc mold.
-This is where the different plastic materials are inserted to form a disc golf discs.
+But before the actual process, it is important to note that the manufacturer first needs to come up with and design a disc mold.
+This is where the different plastic materials are inserted to form disc golf discs.

 The Injection Molding Step-By-Step Process